palaseus/Adrenochain/README.md

   - The wallet does not persist keys nor encrypt them at rest.

 - Transaction model
-  - Inputs reference a placeholder 32-byte prev hash with index 0; there is no UTXO or account state validation.
-Double-spend prevention is not implemented.
+  - Inputs reference a placeholder 32-byte prev hash with index 0; **however, the `pkg/utxo` now provides basic UTXO tracking and balance validation within the `ProcessBlock` function.
+Double-spend prevention is still not fully implemented at the transaction validation level.**
-  - `CreateTransaction` currently omits balance checks and does not create change outputs.
-Recommendation: implement a real UTXO/accounting model and enforce balance/fee validation.
+  - `CreateTransaction` currently omits balance checks and does not create change outputs. **Recommendation: enhance `CreateTransaction` to integrate with the UTXO set for proper balance checks and to generate change outputs.**

 - Block validation and consensus
   - Proof-of-work target and difficulty adjustment are extremely simplified.
 The target representation is not endian- or field-validated, and difficulty retargeting is naive.